Zera69/Zera69/README.md

 - 🌱 I'm currently learning Java, Python, JavaScript and SQL
 - 🤝 Open to collaborate on beginner-friendly projects
-- 🎯 Goal: To build a TCG game
+- 🎯 Goal: Become a senior game developer and work on a indie project